 If it's really cold outside and you're struggling with how to exercise your dog in the winter, don't panic!

 In the coldest months, pet parents should sign up for an indoor class with their pup or use an indoor walking area to boost wintertime activity levels.
+Make their routine more robust with puzzles and indoor dog games, too.

 Can I walk my dog in the snow?

 Yes, you can walk your dog in the snow, but you might want to outfit your dog in boots and a jacket for extra warmth.
+Learn when it is too cold to walk your dog and plan indoor activities to supplement activity in cold weather.

 How long can dogs walk in the snow?

-Can I adjust the timing of walks for winter weather?
+Should I adjust the timing of walks for winter weather?

 Yes, choose warmer parts of the day when walking dogs and be mindful of low light conditions.
 Additionally, shorter but more frequent walks might be better in very cold weather to avoid overexposure.